krishnan-mani/acCRRedit/HOW-TO.md

   - Another bucket (say, in AWS region 'ap-south-1' aka Mumbai) that will be the 'source' in S3-CRR
   - A stack consisting of a short-lived fleet of EC2 instances that generate and put a number of "large" files into the source bucket

+- There are good reasons why these are separate stacks (and templates), and must be provisioned in a specific order:
+  - The bucket to replicate to (aka 'destination') will be provisioned first in some AWS region (the first stack), say "ap-northeast-1".
+  - The bucket to replicate from (aka 'source') will be provisioned afterwards, in a different AWS region (the second stack), say "ap-south-1", and presumes that the 'destination' bucket exists.
+  - The stack that will provision a short-lived fleet of EC2 instances to generate some files and put the same into the S3 bucket will be provisioned in the same region as the 'source' bucket, say "ap-south-1", and presumes that the 'source' bucket exists.

 Steps
 ====